 To record a bounced check in QuickBooks Desktop:

-2. Select the account the check was written from, and locate the bounced check transaction.
+• Select the account the check was written to and locate the bounced check transaction.

 How to record a returned check in QuickBooks Desktop?